What the new fencing student needs to know

 Fencing is a sport!
 Bring plenty of water to drink.

 Fencing is a sport!
-If you have any medical conditions or problems,
+If you have any medical conditions or problems, let the coaches know.

 When you come for your first fencing lesson, be sure to have the following items with you: